dmics/organizingdata/readme.md

 ### Organizing Movie metadata

 #### Loading the Dataset
-1. Open OpenRefine - it should open a window in your default web browser
+1. Click 'Open' in the top right to open a new OpenRefine tab
 1. Click 'Browse' and locate the aa-movies.csv on your hard drive.
 Then click 'Next.'
 1. The Configure Parsing Options screen will ask you to confirm a few things.
 It has made guesses, based on the data, on the type of file, the character encoding and the character that separates columns.
 Take a look at the data in the top window and make sure everything looks like it's showing up correctly.
 1. Name the project "movies-metadata" and click 'Create Project' in the top right corner.